MinZhao123/MinZhao123.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PHD student from [Beijing Normal University].
-My research interest includes computer vision, computer graphics, machine learning, and computational photography.
+I'm a Phd student from [Beijing Normal University].
+My superwisor is Professor Rong Yuan.

 I am very fortunate to be advised by [Prof. XXX](https://www.XXX.com/) of XXX Lab from [School of Computer Science](https://cs.pku.edu.cn/), Peking University.
 I was advised by [Prof. XX](https://XXX.pku.edu.cn/) from [School of Computer Science](https://cs.pku.edu.cn/), Peking University.